 FAQ

-The possible cause is that your internal network doesn't have the ability to resolve your Custom Domain (docs.example.com) to get around this you need to add an A record to your internal DNS which points to docs.example.com.
+The possible cause is that your internal network can't resolve your Custom Domain (docs.example.com).
+To get around this, you need to add an A record to your internal DNS, which points to docs.example.com.

-How can I add HTTPS support for triggering custom Canarytokens domain?
+How can I add HTTPS support for triggering the custom Canarytokens domain?

-A Certification Authority Authorization (CAA) record can be set on a domain which allows only a set list of Certificate Authorities (CAs) to issue TLS certificates for that domain and any subdomain.
-If the Canarytokens custom domain is a subdomain of a domain with a CAA record, and that record does not allow the LetsEncrypt CA to issue certificates, the Console won't be able to automatically setup HTTPs for the domain.
+A Certification Authority Authorisation (CAA) record can be set on a domain, which allows only a set list of Certificate Authorities (CAs) to issue TLS certificates for that domain and any subdomain.
+If the Canarytokens custom domain is a subdomain of a domain with a CAA record, and that record does not allow the LetsEncrypt CA to issue certificates, the Console won't be able to automatically set up HTTPS for the domain.
 Using a subdomain of a different domain without a CAA record (or with a CAA record that permits LetsEncrypt) will allow this to work.
 If unsure, get in touch with us.